Placement & Assessment

 - Do you have an ACT English score of 18 or above or SAT Evidence-Based Reading and Writing score of 480 or above?

 If the answer to one or more of these questions is YES, then you do not need to take the ESL placement test.
-Contact Columbus State New Advising for next steps.
+Contact Columbus State New Student Onboarding for your next steps.

 If the answer to all of these questions is NO, then you need to take the ESL placement test to be sure you have a successful start to your college education.